lspitzner/brittany/docs/implementation/bridoc-design.md

   What are the exact semantics of the different `doc..` functions?
   Why do we need to wrap the `BriDoc` constructors behind those smart-constructor thingies?) are not explained yet.

+  In [this example output](output-example-02.md) the BriDoc tree produced in this fashion is shown for the trivial input `x :: Maybe Int`.
+Can you spot the `BDAlt` node that matches the above `docAlt` invocation? (hint: the node is used twice, so we can see two identical `BDAlt` nodes.)
+  This leads directly to:

 ## Size of BriDoc trees, Sharing and Complexity